-Cash Distributions to Yield, Inc. and NRG

-The Company intends to distribute to its unit holders in the form of a quarterly distribution all of the CAFD it generates each quarter, less reserves for the prudent conduct of the business, including among others, maintenance capital expenditures to maintain the operating capacity of the assets.
+NRG Yield, Inc. intends to use the amount of cash that it receives from its distributions from NRG Yield LLC to pay quarterly dividends to the holders of its Class A common stock and Class C common stock.
+NRG Yield LLC intends to distribute to its unit holders in the form of a quarterly distribution all of the CAFD it generates each quarter, less reserves for the prudent conduct of the business, including among others, maintenance capital expenditures to maintain the operating capacity of the assets.
 CAFD is defined as net income before interest expense, income taxes, depreciation and amortization, plus cash distributions from unconsolidated affiliates, cash receipts from notes receivable, less cash distributions to noncontrolling interests, maintenance capital expenditures, pro-rata EBITDA from unconsolidated affiliates, cash interest paid, income taxes paid, principal amortization of indebtedness and changes in prepaid and accrued capacity payments.
 Dividends on the Class A common stock and Class C common stock are subject to available capital, market conditions, and compliance with associated laws, regulations and other contractual obligations.
 The Company expects that, based on current circumstances, comparable cash dividends will continue to be paid in the foreseeable future.

-The following table lists the distributions paid on the Company's Class A, B, C and D units during the six months ended June 30, 2017:
+The following table lists the dividends paid on NRG Yield, Inc.'s Class A common stock and Class C common stock during the six months ended June 30, 2017:

+Second Qua 2017 ırter First Quarter 2017

+Dividends per Class A share \$ 0.27 \$ 0.26

-Second Qu arter 2017 First Quarter 2017 Distributions per Class A, B, C and D unit \$ 0.27 \$ 0.26
+Dividends per Class C share \$ ( 0.27 \$ 0.26

-On July 25, 2017, the Company declared a distribution on its Class A, Class B, Class C and Class D units of \$0.28 per unit payable on September 15, 2017 to unit holders of record as of September 1, 2017.
+On July 25, 2017, NRG Yield, Inc. declared quarterly dividends on its Class A common stock and Class C common stock of \$0.28 per share payable on September 15, 2017, to stockholders of record as of September 1, 2017.